Spinal Decompression

 Spinal decompression therapy is a non-surgical treatment that uses a motorized traction table to gently stretch the spine.
 This controlled stretching changes the position and force applied to the spine, creating negative pressure inside the disc.
 That negative pressure helps retract herniated or bulging disc material back into place, and it promotes the flow of water, oxygen, and nutrients into the disc so it can begin to heal.

-If you've been told you need surgery for a disc problem, or if you've been living with chronic back or neck pain that hasn't responded to medication or standard physical therapy, spinal decompression offers a proven alternative.
-It's the same principle behind surgical decompression, without the risks, recovery time, or hospital bills.
+If you've been told you may need surgery for a disc problem, or if you've been living with chronic back or neck pain that has not responded to basic conservative care, spinal decompression may be worth discussing.
+It does not replace emergency care, surgery when surgery is medically necessary, or a full medical workup when red flags are present.

 How Compressed Discs Cause Chronic Pain